Louisiana ExxonMobil facility erupts in flames

 The glow of the fire could be seen from miles away

-A fire inside an ExxonMobil refinery in Louisiana turned the night sky a shade of orange and sent a large plume of smoke into the air.
+A blaze inside a Louisiana refinery that turned the night sky a shade of orange and sent a large plume of smoke into the air over Baton Rouge has been extinguished, ExxonMobil officials say.

 Continue Reading Below

 The fire erupted at the facility in Baton Rouge around 11:30 p.m.
-Tuesday, Baton Rouge Fire Department spokesman Curt Monte told news outlets.
+Tuesday, Baton Rouge Fire Department spokesman Curt Monte told reporters.
+No injuries were reported, he said.

-No injuries were reported and the fire was contained to the location where it started, Monte said.
-The glow of the fire could be seen from miles away, news outlets reported.
+“We’ve seen reports of people saying explosion.
+I can tell you there was no explosion,” Monte told reporters at an early morning news conference Wednesday.

 3 INJURED AS TEXAS PLANT EXPLOSION RELEASES CHEMICAL PLUME